tomsmalley/rbr-track-format/README.md

 ## Workflow

-I'm using the 010 editor for it's hex template capabilities.
+I'm using the 010 editor for its hex template capabilities.
 The `templates` directory contains the templates for a particular file extension.

 At some point, when enough is figured out, I intend to write some tools for working with these formats.